huiminwu/MKS65C-shell/README.md

 * Input and output redirection with > and <
 * Single pipe
 * Displays hostname as prompt
-* Can handle whitespace for singly spaced items.
+* Can handle whitespace for singly spaced items and sometimes more, but those cases are unidentitfied at the moment.

 ## Description of what features I attempted but were unsuccessful/still working on